luckyamit2011/node-large-excel-processing/README.md

 # node-excel-processing
-process excel file in node js using streams
+process excel file in node js using stream